 The Committee may appoint from time to time distinguished persons in public life to be Patrons of the Club.
 Patrons shall have no right to vote or hold office in the Club.

 The Committee shall have the power to expel any member who breaches the Rules of the Club or whose conduct shall in the opinion of the Committee render him/her unfit for membership of the Club.
 Before any such Member is expelled the Secretary shall give him/her seven (7) days written notice to attend a meeting of the Committee and shall inform him/her of the complaints made against him/her.
 No Member shall be expelled without first having an opportunity of appearing before the Committee and answering complaints made against him/her.
 At least two-thirds of the Committee then present shall vote in favour of his/her expulsion.
+A member expelled may within one month of the notification of his expulsion, appeal to the General Meeting of members against the decision of the Committee.
+The decision of the General Meeting shall be final.

 APPLICATION FOR MEMBERSHIP